Rewiring: The neuroscience of overcoming negative self-talk

 Gratitude practice

 Engage in a daily gratitude exercise.
 This activates the brain's prefrontal cortex, responsible for decision-making and emotional regulation.
-Focussing on what you are thankful for can shift your perspective from what's lacking to what's abundant in your life.
+Focusing on what you are thankful for can shift your perspective from what's lacking to what's abundant in your life.

 Visualisation